-To add the second peering, we build on what we learned in the previous section, noting that we have already deployed our address space, set up IBGP, created Route Objects and ROAs, and created policies for our EBGP sessions.
+To add the second peering, we build on what we learned in the previous section.

 Enabling the second Peer

 We already have a network running IBGP, with EBGP operating with the first peer we set up.
 We may also have set up EBGP with our upstream provider (strongly recommended).